product-science/docs/docs/android/gradle.md

 # Gradle Build Instructions - Android

-The following instructions describe how to add Product Science instrumentation to an Android application build with Gradle.
+These instructions guide you through the process of integrating Product Science instrumentation into an Android application's Gradle build process.

 !!! info
     If your build environment does not allow network access to our servers `https://prod.productscience.app/api/v1/*`, please add to your allowlist.